-- 123. Petitioner repeats and re-alleges the allegations contained in the preceding paragraphs of this Complaint-Petition as if fully set forth herein. - 124.
+- 96. Petitioner repeats and re-alleges the allegations contained in the preceding paragraphs of this Complaint-Petition as if fully set forth herein. - 97.
 The Due Process Clause of the Fifth Amendment to the U.S. Constitution guarantees that "[n]o person shall . . . be deprived of life, liberty, or property, without due process of law."
 This means "[i]n our jurisprudence guilt is personal" such that "when the imposition of punishment on a status or on conduct can only be justified by reference to the relationship of that status or conduct... that relationship must be sufficiently substantial to satisfy the concept of personal guilt in order to withstand attack under the Due Process Clause of the Fifth Amendment."
 Scales v.
 United States, 367 U.S. 203, 224-25 (1961).
 Simply put, "guilt by association is a philosophy alien to the traditions of a free society."
 N.A.A.C.P. v.
-Claiborne Hardware Co., 458 U.S. 886, 932 (1982). - 125.
-Respondents' invocation of the Policy and Rubio Determination to apprehend, transfer, and detain Dr. Khan Suri, as well as to terminate his SEVIS record, rests largely-and impermissibly-on his association with his wife, her protected speech, her national origin, and her familial background.
-Respondents are retaliating against and punishing Dr. Khan Suri based on an attenuated chain of familial associations: his marital tie to his wife, her familial tie to her father, and her father's former role in the government of Gaza. - 126.
-Mere association is insufficient grounds to impart liability precisely because the Fifth Amendment's Due Process clause mandates a deprivation of liberty must be premised on a finding of "personal guilt."
+Claiborne Hardware Co., 458 U.S. 886, 932 (1982). - 98.
+Respondents' invocation of the Foreign Policy Ground to apprehend, transfer, and continue detaining Dr. Khan Suri rests largely-and impermissibly-on his association with his wife, her protected speech, her national origin, and her familial background.
+Respondents are retaliating against and punishing Dr. Khan Suri based on an attenuated chain of familial associations: his marital tie to his wife, her familial tie to her father, and her father's former role in the government of Gaza.

+- 99. Mere association is insufficient grounds to impart liability precisely because the Fifth Amendment's Due Process clause mandates a deprivation of liberty must be premised on a finding of "personal guilt."
 Scales v.
 United States, 367 U.S. at 224; see also United States v.
 Hammoud, 381 F.3d 316, 328 (4th Cir.
-2004), vacated and remanded on other grounds, 543 U.S. 1097 (2005).

-127. The Constitution protects both expressive association-the "right to associate for the purpose of engaging in those activities protected by the First Amendment"-and intimate association-i.e., one's "choices to enter into and maintain certain intimate human relationships [that] must be secured against undue intrusion by the State."
+2004), vacated and remanded on other grounds, 543 U.S. 1097 (2005). - the purpose of engaging in those activities protected by the First Amendment"-and intimate association-i.e., one's "choices to enter into and maintain certain intimate human relationships [that] must be secured against undue intrusion by the State."
 Roberts v.
 U.S. Jaycees, 468 U.S. 609, 617-18 (1984).
 Freedom of intimate association is a "fundamental element of personal liberty" guaranteed by the Due Process Clause.
 Id.
 It also stems from the First Amendment right to freedom of association.
 See Rucker v.
 Harford Cnty., Md., 946 F.2d 278, 282 (4th Cir.
 1991).
 Marriage is the paradigmatic example of intimate association.
 Obergefell v.
-Hodges, 576 U.S. 644, 646 (2015) ("Decisions about marriage are among the most intimate that an individual can make").

-DHS' allegation that Dr. Khan Suri maintains "close connections with . . .
-Hamas" 128. is premised, if on any facts at all, solely on his intimate association-his marriage-with his wife, and her national origin and parentage.
+Hodges, 576 U.S. 644, 646 (2015) ("Decisions about marriage are among the most intimate that an individual can make"). - DHS' allegation that Dr. Khan Suri maintains "close connections with...
+Hamas" is premised, if on any facts at all, solely on his intimate association-his marriage-with his wife, and her national origin and parentage.
 Thus Dr. Khan Suri has no "personal guilt" necessary to deprive him of his rights under the Due Process Clause.
 To determine that Dr. Khan Suri's fact of marriage establishes a "sufficiently substantial" relationship to his wife's constitutionally protected speech-or any of his father-in-law's alleged beliefs, statements, activities, or associations-to manifest "personal guilt" justifying his deportation is guilt by association in direct contravention of the First and Fifth Amendments.